soumyadeep2007/c_best_practices/C idioms.md

 	}
 }
 ```
-Example of where the "very right" is necessary: [strtol](https://stackoverflow.com/a/11342986)
+Example of where the "very right" is necessary: [strtol](https://stackoverflow.com/a/11342986). strtol's possible set of return values on error overlaps with it's possible set of return values on success.
+So there is no guarantee that the value returned signals error.
+We would have to look at errno - Now if we don't reset errno and errno was already set to a non-zero value prior to the call to strtol(), we may arrive at the conclusion that there was an error where there was none.
+Demo: search errno=0

 ## Apply sizeof on variables instead of types